kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 Phase I (no breaking change yet):
 * `volume_manager_selinux_volume_context_mismatch_warnings_total`: nr. of Pods that would not start if `SELinuxMount` feature gate is enabled.
   * It is emitted only when the `SELinuxMountReadWriteOncePod` feature gate is enabled (on by default in 1.28).
+  * It is emitted by kubelet, in the code path that will really block starting a pod when `SELinuxMount` feature gate is enabled.
+  * It misses Pods that run on different nodes that would not run if they landed on the same node.

 As of 2024-09-04, telemetry numbers from OpenShift show that less than 2% of the clusters have `volume_manager_selinux_volume_context_mismatch_warnings_total > 0`.
 More than 50% of these potentially-broken clusters have less than 10 of such Pods.

 Phase II:
 * `volume_manager_selinux_volume_context_mismatch_errors_total`: nr. of Pods that did not start.
   * It is emitted only when the `SELinuxMount` feature gate is enabled.
+  * It is emitted by kubelet when a Pod really cannot start.
+  * It misses Pods that run on different nodes that would not run if they landed on the same node.
   * Since kubelet re-tries to start Pods periodically, this metric will grow until the Pod starts or is deleted.

 * Kubelet will send pod events when a pod can't start, because its volume(s) are mounted with different `-o context` option (or without it).
   * Either with names of the conflicting Pods, when they are in the same namespace.
   * Or just generic "volume XYZ is already mounted with a different SELinux label" when A and B are in different namespaces, so users cannot peek into other namespaces.

 * We propose adding new metrics to kube-state-metrics, so users may join the container SELinux label with Pods, PVCs, PVs and CSIDrivers and detect Pods that may run today, but won't run if they land on the same node.

 ## Design Details